teambit/bit/CONTRIBUTING.md

   $ npm i
 ```

-- install command globally and link (in order to use the "bit-dev" command globaly and always use the
+- install command globally and link (in order to use the "bit-dev" command globally and always use the
   latest development build)
 ```bash
   npm run dev-link